Learn About, Accept, And Find Help For Eating Disorders

 Binge eating disorder (BED)

-Binge eating disorder involves periods of bingeing on food, not followed by purging behaviors.
+Binge eating disorder involves periods of bingeing on large amounts of food, not followed by purging behaviors.
 Binge eating disorder may also not be accompanied by a preoccupation with weight, although an individual may experience shame from weight gain if it occurs.
 With this condition, an individual may believe they cannot stop bingeing and cannot control their eating.
 After a binge, they may experience significant guilt or shame.

 Signs you or someone you love might have an eating disorder